ScalaConsultants/zio-slick-interop/README.md

 ```
 This is a ZIO, that can be run given a `DatabaseProvider` is present in the environment.

-⚠️ Make sure to have `slick.interop.syntax._` imported.
+⚠️ Make sure to have `slick.interop.zio.syntax._` imported.

 There's also `ZIO.fromStreamingDBIO`, which works with streaming slick actions.